 Our legal team will dedicate their time, energy, and attention to every aspect of your case.
 We’ll remain by your side from the beginning to the end.
 You can depend on us to always be there when you need us to provide guidance and support.
 We care about our clients and will always make you a priority.

-If you or someone you know sustained injuries in a rear-end car accident, call DeMayo Law Offices, LLP at (704) 333-1000 to speak with one of our Charlotte rear-end collision lawyers.
+If you or someone you know sustained injuries in a rear-end car accident, call DeMayo Law Offices at (704) 333-1000 to speak with our Charlotte rear-end collision law firm.